opfab/operatorfabric-core/.github/pull_request_template.md

-- [ ] In release note:
+- In release note :
   -  In chapter :  Features Bugs Tasks
   -  Text : #xxx ...